I have adjusted the formatting to make it easier to adapt. Aug 2020

 Such teachings emphasize the constant requirement to act with compassion and mercy to all created beings rather than indulging ourselves in the sinful passion of enmity.
 Significantly, Deuteronomy repeats these teachings, although here the animals belong to one’s family:

 If we apply these teachings to contemporary societies and include animals that are abandoned, we ought to be mindful of the above teachings before negatively labelling those in animal protection organisations who cooperate with God by acting in exactly the same compassionate ways.
-Rather than viewing these workers with suspicion, we ought to engage and encourage people or organisations who rescue animals that are lost, abandoned or in need of loving homes, for they can legitimately be viewed as cooperating with God.
+10 Perhaps we ought to consider engaging with people or organisations who rescue animals that are lost, abandoned or in need of loving homes, for they can legitimately be viewed as cooperating with God.
+11

 Some might reject this point by arguing that the rescuing or taking animals into our homes and providing for them, is a modern phenomenon.
 This is not the case.
 Scripture provides us with a teaching on exactly these points:

-But if your brother is not near you, or if you do not know him, then you shall bring them to your own house and they shall remain with you until your brother seeks them: then you shall restore them to him.
+But if your brother is not near you, or if you do not know him, then you shall bring them to your own house and they shall remain with you until your brother seeks them: then you shall restore them to him 12

 St. Gregory of Nyssa acknowledges early patristic affirmation of this teaching when asking: